 Who is the Observer and what does it perceive?
 When it is finally recognized that there is more to our being than just a sensual body of flesh and a self-centered ego-persona, the individual awakens, acknowledges, and embraces the Observer as our “real-eyes” of perception.
 This awakening severs the tie to the ego-persona, making it take a “backseat” in the decision-making process of our lives; it still functions, but it is no longer “egotistically” dominating our self-identity, thinking and actions.
 When this shift of consciousness occurs, a subtle and interesting transformation happens within the soul.
-The soul becomes “divided” as a part of it (the Radiant Soul) unites with the Observer becoming the seer and the remainder of the soul becomes the object of perception.
+The higher soul awakens as the Radiant Soul and unites with the Observer becoming the seer, and the other levels of the soul becomes the object of perception.
 However, the soul is always one whole; even though it integrates with the four states of our being.

 Our point of attention is like a beam of living light which is our single focal-point for being conscious in this life; it is the most precious gift we have been given by our Creator (“Let thine eye be single…” Matt 6:22).
 Aside from being a point of conscious attention aimed at this life, it is endowed with an even higher quality of being – self-consciousness.
 This means we are able to be conscious that we are conscious; self-consciousness is the most unappreciated, “taken for granted” gift of all.
-Our ego-persona is the prime culprit in keeping our attention distracted and trapped in the world through the many desires, enticements, and needs it constantly puts into our minds.
+Our ego-persona is the prime culprit in keeping our attention distracted and trapped in the world through the many desires, enticements, and needs it constantly inserts into our minds.
 In order to keep us enslaved to “its external pursuit of happiness and fulfillment,” it chatters in our minds non-stop about all the things it wants or wants to do.
 This is the life most people live!